top of page

 “I’m very bearish on MTA and more or less think it’s a waste of time… For a lot of brands, platform-based last-click attribution is good enough for day-to-day decision-making so long as it’s informed by incrementality testing and media mix modeling… I put the least stock in the attribution side, and the most in incrementality testing.
 I think MMM can be really nice for an always-on view of each channel’s contribution.”

 Direct-to-consumer brands are increasingly adopting this approach.
 For instance, Resident, the company behind Nectar Mattresses, implemented an MMM solution to guide its budget allocation.
-The payoff was huge, resulting in a 20% increase in revenue with the same blended customer acquisition cost, after just five days of implementing the MMM model.
+The payoff was huge, resulting in a 20% increase in revenue with the same blended customer acquisition cost after just five days of implementing the MMM model.
 By moving beyond last-touch attribution and embracing an incrementality-first mindset, the Nectar team identified which channels were truly driving new sales and optimized spend accordingly.

 How do you convince a skeptical organization about the value of a marketing channel?
 Leonard suggests “go dark” tests, intentionally turning off a channel or campaign to measure the value it truly provides.
 For a quick win, he recommends starting with branded paid search.
 Often, the clicks your branded ads were getting simply shift to organic clicks when ads are off, indicating those ads weren’t adding new revenue.
 Seeing that pattern can be an “aha” moment for the team, sparking the realization, “If this is true for branded search, could it be true for other channels like retargeting or certain display ads?”